Panasonic ZS100 versus Panasonic LX10

 Both the ZS100 and the LX10 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The ZS100 replaced the earlier Panasonic ZS50, while the LX10 followed on from the Panasonic LX7.

 So how do things add up?
-Is the Panasonic ZS100 better than the Panasonic LX10 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Panasonic ZS100 or the Panasonic LX10 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - Easier framing: Has an electronic viewfinder for image framing and settings control.